OttoPattemore/shortwave-station-list/README.md

 A list of shortwave stations.
 This list is intended for a plugin for SDR++.
 The plugin is currently under development.

+The data is in the json format and is a mix of the EIBI database and custom stations.

 ## API
 The database can be downloaded from https://ottopattemore.github.io/shortwave-station-list/db/type.json